Benevity Report Predicts Surge In CSR Investment Amid Heightened Public Scrutiny

-(MENAFN- GlobeNewsWire - Nasdaq) Survey reveals 76% of executives are committed to increasing CSR budgets, viewing it as key to driving business ROI

-CALGARY, Alberta, Jan.
-16, 2025 (GLOBE NEWSWIRE) -- Benevity, Inc. , the market-leading global provider of social impact software, today released The Executive CSR Report , detailing new research that shows increased executive commitments to corporate social responsibility in the year to come.
+CALGARY, Alberta, January 16, 2025 /3BL/ - Benevity, Inc. , the market-leading global provider of social impact software, today released The Executive CSR Report , detailing new research that shows increased executive commitments to corporate social responsibility in the year to come.
 The report from Benevity's research hub, Benevity Impact Labs , shows that 76% of executives plan to increase investment, despite growing public scrutiny around CSR and environmental, social, and governance (ESG) commitments.
 The data also highlights that CSR is evolving from a siloed function to business critical and integrated into operations, as executives increasingly see it as a way to achieve business goals.

 Among other trends, this report highlights the criticality of measurement in the current socio-political context.
 A third of leaders (32%) say measuring the social impact of their CSR initiatives is equally important to their company as measuring the business impact and improving measurement is needed to enhance accountability amid heightened scrutiny.